tarcieri/hatetepe/README.md

       [-1]
     end

+The reactor won't block while waiting for the timer to kick in, it will instead process other requests meanwhile.

 Proxying
 --------

 Development of the Proxy functionality is still on-going - have a look at the `proxy` branch for details.

+The reactor won't block while waiting for the proxy endpoint's response, it will instead process other requests meanwhile.

 Response Streaming